-This pilot programme offers UK pupils aged 15-18 the chance to spend one, two or three weeks at an existing partner school in North Rhine-Westphalia (NRW), carry out a project on a theme of their choice and stay with a host family.
+This pilot programme offers UK pupils aged 15-18 the chance to spend one, two or three weeks at an existing partner school in North Rhine-Westphalia (NRW) and carry out a project on a theme of their choice.
 As part of this tandem initiative, a pupil in the UK applies in conjunction with a pupil at their German partner school, to take part in a two-way project exchange with reciprocal visits to each country taking place within a 12-month period.

 Pupils will be able to experience all aspects of school life in Germany, attend lessons with their partner and work on a curricular or extra-curricular project, as well as immersing themselves in the everyday life, culture and language of the other country.